sudosays/hydra/README.md

 or
 ```
 make build
-./bin/pneuma
+./bin/hydra
 ```

 ### Running tests

-If you are hacking on pneuma, there are some useful make rules to know about:
+If you are hacking on hydra, there are some useful make rules to know about:

 * `make test`: runs `go test` for every file
 * `make verify`: runs `golint` for the project